ParikhKadam/photo-selector/README.md

 - 🖼️ **Photo Browsing**: Browse photos from any folder on your computer
 - 🔍 **High-Quality Preview**: Double-click images for full-resolution preview with fullscreen mode
 - ⭐ **Star/Shortlist Photos**: Mark your favorite photos with star ratings for easy access
+- 🔽 **Smart Filtering**: Filter to show only starred photos in any folder
+- 📤 **Export Starred Photos**: Copy all your starred photos to any destination folder
 - 🎨 **Modern UI**: Clean, modern interface with glassmorphism design
 - ⚡ **Fast Performance**: Built on Electron for native desktop performance
 - 🧭 **Image Navigation**: Navigate through images using arrow keys, mouse wheel, or navigation buttons